somework/p2p-path-finder/README.md

   currency format requirements, scale limitations, and validation rules for `Money`, `ExchangeRate`, `OrderBounds`, `ToleranceWindow`, `Order`, and other core domain types.
 Essential reading for understanding domain constraints and error conditions.
+* **[Exception Handling Guide](docs/exceptions.md)** – Comprehensive guide to the
+  library's exception hierarchy, error handling conventions, and catch strategies.
+  Documents all exception types (`InvalidInput`, `GuardLimitExceeded`, `PrecisionViolation`, `InfeasiblePath`), when they're thrown, message formats, and recommended recovery strategies.
+Includes guidelines for contributors on when to throw vs return null, message standardization, and best practices for error handling.

 The `@api` annotations in the source code mark the definitive public API surface that will follow semantic versioning guarantees in 1.0+.
 Generated API documentation is also